(Or, how and why does lavender essential oil work?)

 In a 2017 review of the literature, lavender essential oil was found to exhibit many desirable properties of an anxiolytic (anti-anxiety) agent, including a calming effect without sedation, as well as a lack of dependence, tolerance, or withdrawal.
 Its onset of efficacy was more rapid than current first-line agents, and evidence was gathered from multiple high-quality randomized trials that suggest lavender essential oil as a reasonable treatment option for some anxiety disorders (1).

-Quality and consistency of lavender oil can make or break efficacy
+Quality and consistency of lavender oil can make or break its efficacy for treating anxiety and stress

 What we have found is that essential oils are complex materials.
 Even variables like seasonality and other natural factors can make the essence of each plant unique and changeable month to month and year over year.
 For example, the same Lavandula angustifolia grown at a higher altitude tends to be more useful for sleep disorders, anxiety and other calming effects.
 The same plant at a lower altitude will contain slightly more of the alcohols, making the oil slightly more effective in the treatment of wounds, while remaining an effective anxiolytic agent.